BT Contact - Broadband, Business & Openreach Customer Service

 BT Contact Us page

-If you don’t want to deal with your issue over the phone, you can get online support via their Contact Us page, where agents are online and available to help you seven days a week from 7am to 10.45pm.
+If you don’t want to deal with your issue over the phone, you can get started via the BT Contact Us page, where agents are online and available to help you seven days a week from 7am to 10.45pm.
 Bear in mind that you may not even need to speak with someone directly - if your issue is common you may be able to solve it by consulting the Help Centre.
+Additionally, you also have the option of posting a question or looking at responses on the BT Community forums.
 Here's a selection of the kind of things BT has published to help you with the most frequent problems:

 - If your broadband keeps dropping, there's an article outlining the steps recommended by BT to take before contacting them.